 Important Event Information

-- This event will be recorded on our YouTube channel.
+- This event was recorded and is on our YouTube channel.

 - Portions of the audio will be released on our podcast.

 Caste is one of the oldest systems of exclusion in the world.
 It negatively impacts 1.9 billion people worldwide, crippling their quality of life.
 With its roots in India, the caste system ranks people into five castes that are based on spiritual purity and their deeds in past lives.
 For anyone born into a culture where caste is rampant, it determines who and where they worship, choices and advancement in education and career, even personal relationships—in essence their entire lives.
 Brahmins, who created this system in Hindu scripture, are at the top of the caste system and have benefited from centuries of privilege, access, and power because of it.
 Dalits, who sit at the bottom of this hierarchy, are branded “untouchable” and sentenced to a violent system of caste apartheid with separate neighborhoods, places of worship, and schools.

 While caste-based discrimination in the United States is not as widespread and overt as it is in India, it exists in the U.S. as well.
 It is important to recognize and understand its relationship to other systems of oppression in the U.S. and beyond in order to do movement work and heal.

 Dalit American activist and author Thenmozhi Soundararajan, has been working to end caste oppression around the world for decades.
 In her work, she endeavors to help Dalit individuals and families heal through international solidarity with other oppressed people, working together to dismantle caste apartheid.
 Thenmozhi’s work is a call to action to end caste apartheid, grounded in Dalit feminist abolition and engaged Buddhism.